bradut/SlingBox-Channel-Changer-Server/README.md

 Probably, in the future, accessing the server status will be delegated to querying the Wrapper instead of reading this file.

-Once the above files are downloaded, you can run the Sling Server Wrapper by double-clicking on the RunSlingServer.exe file.
+Once the above files are downloaded, you can run the Sling Server Wrapper by double-clicking on the RunSlingServer.exe file [Run as Administrator].

 At FIRST RUN, the wrapper will: